+Rumination

+Rumination tendency was measured using the 22-item Rumination Responsiveness Scale will be used (RRS; Nolen-Hoeksema & Morrow, 1991).
+The RRS is a self-report measure that assesses the habitual tendency of rumination (see Appendix C for the full questionnaire).
+It is a commonly used measure in rumination research (Cohen & Ferrari, 2010).
+It includes 5 items measuring brooding, 5 items measuring self-reflection, while the rest are depression-related.
+Subjects rated how often they experienced different rumination tendencies on a 4-point scale (1 = almost never, 4 = almost always).
+An example of an item is "How often do you think about how alone you feel?".
+Only the five items about self-reflection were analyzed, and the total scores were calculated by the average of sums of each Likert point, which range from 1 to 4.

 Reappraisal frequency

 Reappraisal frequency was assessed using the 10-item Emotion Regulation Questionnaire (ERQ; Gross & John, 2003).
 ERQ is a self-report that questionnaire assesses the emotional experience – how they feel on the inside, as well as behavioural expression – how they show their emotions through their behaviours and communication (Gross, 2002).
 Six items measure cognitive reappraisal while four items measure expressive suppression.
 Participants were asked to rate the statements on a 7-point scale (1 = strongly disagree, 7 = strongly agree; see Appendix B for the full questionnaire).
 An example of a Likert statement is “When I want to feel more positive emotion (such as joy or amusement), I change what I’m thinking about.”
-Only the reappraisal subscale was analyzed.

-Rumination

-Rumination tendency was measured using the 22-item Rumination Responsiveness Scale will be used (RRS; Nolen-Hoeksema & Morrow, 1991).
-The RRS is a self-report measure that assesses the habitual tendency of rumination (see Appendix C for the full questionnaire).
-It is a commonly used measure in rumination research (Cohen & Ferrari, 2010).
-It includes 5 items measuring brooding, 5 items measuring self-reflection, while the rest are depression-related.
-Subjects rated how often they experienced different rumination tendencies on a 4-point scale (1 = almost never, 4 = almost always).
-An example of an item is "How often do you think about how alone you feel?".Depression
+Only the six items on the reappraisal subscale were analyzed, and the total scores were calculated by the average of sums of each Likert point, which range from 1 to 7.

+Depression

+We chose to measure trait depression instead of state depression, in contrast to some other studies (e.g. Verhaeghen et al., 2005).
+The rationale is that creativity is theorized to be a stable dispositional trait rather than a temporary state (e.g. Feist, 1998; Puryear et al., 2017; Zhang et al., 2020).
+If creative individuals have greater tendency toward depression, it would be revealed in trait depression as both variables are relatively permanent and consistent.
+Measuring trait depression also allows us to assess the normal variations of depression in the general population, making this study an epidemiological study rather than a diagnostic one.

 Trait susceptibility to depression was measured using the 18-item Maryland Trait and State Depression – Trait Scale (MTSD-T; Chiappelli et al., 2014).
 It is a self-report that measures the severity of depressive symptoms in their adult lives according to the diagnostic symptoms of DSM-V (see Appendix D for the full questionnaire).
 Participants were asked to indicate how often they generally feel in most of their adult life (in your whole life since age 12), excluding the past one week on a 5-point scale (0 = never, 4 = experienced many times in a month for almost every month of my adult life).
 An example of a Likert statement is “It has been hard for me to feel happy throughout my life.”
+Each point on the Likert scale will add up to form a total score that ranges from 0 to 72.